aldolat/posts-in-sidebar/readme.txt

 == Description ==

 This plugin creates a new widget for your sidebar.
-In this widget you can display a list of post from a given author and/or category and/or tag.
+In this widget you can display a list of post using author, category, tag, post format, custom post type, and so on.
 You can also display the featured image, the tags and also a link to the archive page.
 A bunch of useful options are also available.

 = Credits =